TheSuperFluffyCat/LifeSteal-Plugin/README.md

 - **Commands**:
   - `/withdrawheart <amount>`: Withdraw hearts into tradable items.
   - `/resethearts <player>`: Reset a player's health to default.
+  - `lifestealplugin reload`: Reloads the config of LifeSteal

 ## How It Works
 - **Death Mechanics**: Players lose 1 heart (2 health) upon death, and the killer gains 1 heart (if below max health).